-- "The Good Will Not Be Cloned (or, Why Should Christians Get All the Bad Music?)" knocks Christian musicians who deliberately try to be The Moral Substitute for mainstream bands, as well as the industry that encourages these musicians.
+- "The Good Will Not Be Cloned or Why Should the Christians Get All the Bad Music".
+The lyrics are rather abstract, but seem to be a dig at Christian musicians who deliberately try to be The Moral Substitute for mainstream bands, as well as the industry that encourages these musicians.

 - "The Envelopes Brigade" is about gearheads—in Ronnie's own words, "people who buy and sell gear like gangbangers, but ultimately never use it to create anything."

 - "The White Songbook" had lyrics dissing the Christian music industry, with barely-veiled references to Newsboys, Audio Adrenaline, DC Talk, Amy Grant, and Forefront Records.note